xierongpytorch/deceptive_fu/README.md

+Journal Title: IEEE Transactions on Information Forensics & Security

-# The Illusion of Forgetting: Unmasking and Resolving Deceptive Federated Unlearning
+Title of the **Manuscript**: The Illusion of Forgetting: Unmasking and Resolving Deceptive Federated Unlearning

 This repository contains the reference code structure for the Deceptive Federated Unlearning experiments.